 White Oaks have rounded leaves of whitish-green; acorns mature within a year after flowering.
 The bark is lightly-hued ecru (it looks white when cut).
 These trees grow to about 70 feet high and spread just as wide–larger if they are able to expand in an open environment.
 White oaks are deciduous trees from the Beech family; they require full sunlight and well-draining acidic soil.
 This group includes:

-- Swamp White Oak Quercus bicolor; prominent throughout Ohio, although sparse in the southeastern Appalachian area.
-These trees thrive in wetlands, swamps, bottomlands and anywhere else where water is abundant.
+- Swamp White Oak: Quercus bicolor; prominent throughout Ohio, although sparse in the southeastern Appalachian area.
+These trees thrive in wetlands, swamps, bottomland, and anywhere else where water is abundant.

 Ohio-Grown Oak Trees: “Red”

 Red oaks are deciduous trees from the Beech family with pointed, bristling leaves that alternate seven to eleven lobes per stem.
 Fall color ranges from crimson to gold and yellow-brown foliage in September, October and November.
 Red oaks grow to about 60 feet tall and spread 70 feet wide in full or partial sunlight and moist, well-draining soils.
 The red group includes:

 - Black Oak: Quercus velutina; grows in most of Ohio—although not so many in the northwestern counties.
 These trees are often found in sandy ridges near Lake Erie and the foothills of Appalachia.

 - Pin Oak: Quercus palustris; runs rampant in Ohio and other parts of the Midwest.
 These trees thrive in wetlands, floodplains, and other lower areas.

 - Red Oak: Quercus rubis; used as a major source of timber in the Midwestern and Eastern areas of the United States.
 Red Oaks are prominent in the state of Ohio.